Dean Falk: Homo floresiensis

-Human Brain Evolution
+Human brain evolution

+Falk led a team that described the entire cerebral cortex of Albert Einstein in 2013, and collaborated with Weiwei Men et al. in analyzing his corpus callosum.

-In 2014, Dean Falk published her work on "Interpreting sulci on hominin endocasts: old hypotheses and new findings in Frontiers in Human Neuroscience".
+In 2014, Falk published her work on "Interpreting sulci on hominin endocasts: old hypotheses and new findings in Frontiers in Human Neuroscience".
 Her work summarized what paleoneurologists could potentially learn about human brain evolution from fossils, which is confined to information about the evolution of brain size and how limited parts of the cerebral cortex became reorganized during evolution.
 Falk noted that the cerebral cortex is a highly evolved part of the human brain and that it facilitates conscious thought, planning, language, social skills, and scientific, artistic, and musical creativity.
 The cerebral cortex may leave imprints in skulls which are sometimes reproduced on endocasts.
 Falk observed that these studies exclude the internal brain structures that cannot be described by paleoneurologists because they do not show up on endocasts.
 These parts of the brain also evolved, and they are extremely important for processing memories, gut-level feelings, and social interactions in ways that set humans apart from other animals.

-In 2018, Falk and colleagues published an in vivo MRI study of the cerebral cortices of eight adult chimpanzees in which they identified sulcal patterns and compared them to those known from australopithecines and Homo naledi.
+In 2018, Falk and colleagues published an in vivo magnetic resonance imaging study of the cerebral cortices of eight adult chimpanzees in which they identified sulcal patterns and compared them to those known from australopithecines and Homo naledi.
 This study showed that the frontal lobe sulcal patterns of australopiths (and H. naledi) were not derived compared to extant apes, contrary to Falk's 2014 paper.